-Social media offers us with a range of benefits and opportunities to empower ourselves in a variety of ways.
-The world is becoming increasingly interconnected through the wonders of the social media and as a result we now live in a society where access to Facebook, YouTube, Twitter – and loads of other social networking platforms – is virtually everywhere.
-It has become so popular that it seems that physically interacting to other seems so outdated, but what’s the psychology behind social media?
+Social media offers us a range of benefits and opportunities to empower ourselves in a variety of ways.
+The world is becoming increasingly interconnected through the wonders of the social media and as a result, we now live in a society where access to Facebook, YouTube, Twitter – and loads of other social networking platforms – is virtually everywhere.
+It has become so popular that it seems that physically interacting to others seems so outdated, but what’s the psychology behind social media?

 The likes, comments and posts we share on social media can often seem inconsequential, but they matter.
-They tap into the core that make us human, our addictions, desires, anxieties and joys.
+They tap into the core that makes us human, our addictions, desires, anxieties and joys.

 Do more with Twitter

 I use social media, mainly Twitter, a lot.
 It is magic, almost like a childhood dream.
 It allows me to interact with interesting people – authors, celebrities, politicians, and of course those psychologists that I look up to.

 On Twitter, there’s no shortage of wonderful people with insightful things to say.
 But we don’t just use Twitter to listen to these people, research has confirmed that people use microblogging to talk about their daily activities and to seek, or share information.
 Twitter is one alternative means for less assertive students to be able to express themselves in and outside of the classroom.